Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Introduction

 Query expansion, as a classic problem in the field of information retrieval, has been systematically reviewed by numerous scholars.
-Early survey works, such as the study by \citet{bhogal2007review} provided a comprehensive overview of semantic QE; \citet{sartori2009comparison} focused on ontology-driven QE, pointing out that ontologies can help obtain higher-quality expansion terms;\citet{lei2011survey} summarizes the QE based on local analysis; \citet{carpineto2012survey} offered a brief summary of automatic QE, covering techniques based on linguistics, corpora, the query itself, retrieval logs, and Web data, and discussed related key issues; \citet{rivas2014study}, confirmed that combining multiple classical techniques can effectively improve retrieval performance; Subsequently \citet{raza2019survey} systematically discussed statistical QE including document analysis, retrieval and browsing log analysis, and Web knowledge analysis, while \citet{azad2019query} reviewed the core techniques, data sources, weighting and ranking methods, user involvement, and application scenarios of QE.
+Early survey works, such as the study by \citet{bhogal2007review} provided a comprehensive overview of semantic QE; \citet{sartori2009comparison} focused on ontology-driven QE, pointing out that ontologies can help obtain higher-quality expansion terms;~\citet{lei2011survey} summarize the QE based on local analysis; \citet{carpineto2012survey} offered a brief summary of automatic QE, covering techniques based on linguistics, corpora, the query itself, retrieval logs, and Web data, and discussed related key issues; \citet{rivas2014study} confirmed that combining multiple classical techniques can effectively improve retrieval performance; Subsequently \citet{raza2019survey} systematically discussed statistical QE including document analysis, retrieval and browsing log analysis, and Web knowledge analysis, while \citet{azad2019query} reviewed the core techniques, data sources, weighting and ranking methods, user involvement, and application scenarios of QE.
 However, these existing surveys primarily focus on traditional technical frameworks.
 In recent years, deep learning, represented by PLM and LLM, has achieved breakthroughs, bringing new opportunities and challenges to QE with their powerful semantic understanding and generation capabilities.
-Although new QE methods based on modern language models are emerging endlessly, we find that the academic community still lacks a survey that comprehensively covers this emerging technological wave.
+Although new QE methods based on modern language models are emerging, to the best of our knowledge, there is still no dedicated, IR-focused, deployment-oriented survey centered on PLM/LLM-based QE.
 Therefore, this paper aims to fill this gap by systematically reviewing, classifying, and prospecting query expansion techniques that integrate modern PLM/LLM, providing a clear landscape and valuable reference for subsequent research in this field.

+This survey synthesizes the landscape of QE in the PLM/LLM era with three unifying perspectives: